tomio13/RDM-Desktop/docs/Motivation.md

     to your data (e.g. analysis, plotting)

 ### Issue 3: templates
-Most of the available solutions are databases, which can take literally anything.
+Most of the available solutions are databases, which can take literally any content.
 However, to achieve anything close to FAIR, we need templates, and we need them such that they are common within institutes and then align to international standards, such as [NeXuS](https://manual.nexusformat.org/), or requirements of